Silas Demary

-Silas DeMary (born December 12, 1971) is an American former offensive lineman/defensive lineman for in the Arena Football League.
+Silas Jackie Demary Sr. (born December 12, 1971) is an American former offensive lineman/defensive lineman for in the Arena Football League (AFL).
 He played for the Carolina Cobras, Buffalo Destroyers, Los Angeles Avengers and the Cleveland Gladiators.
 He is most notable for winning the Arena Football League Defensive Player of the Year Award in 2005, while a member of the Avengers.